lidofinance/dual-governance/docs/specification.md

 - The `Escrow` instance MUST be in the `SignallingEscrow` state.
 - The caller MUST be the owner of all withdrawal NFTs with the given ids.
-- The caller MUST grant permission to the `SignallingEscrow` instance to transfer tokens with the given ids (`approve` or `setApprovalForAll`).
+- The caller MUST grant permission to the `SignallingEscrow` instance to transfer tokens with the given withdrawal NFT ids (`approve` or `setApprovalForAll`).
+- The provided withdrawal NFT ids MUST NOT be empty.
-- The passed ids MUST NOT contain the finalized or claimed withdrawal NFTs.
+- The provided withdrawal NFT ids MUST NOT contain the finalized or claimed withdrawal NFTs.
-- The passed ids MUST NOT contain duplicates.
+- The provided withdrawal NFT ids MUST NOT contain duplicates.
 - The `DualGovernance` contract MUST NOT have a pending state transition to the `RageQuit` state.

 ---